apache/airflow/docs/apache-airflow/best-practices.rst

 You might consider disabling the Airflow cluster while you perform such maintenance.

-One way to do so would be to set the param ``[scheduler] > use_job_schedule`` to ``False`` and wait for any running DAGs to complete; after this no new DAG runs will be created unless externally triggered.
+One way to do so would be to set the param ``[scheduler] > use_job_schedule`` to ``False`` and wait for any running DAGs to complete; after this no new Dag runs will be created unless externally triggered.

 A *better* way (though it's a bit more manual) is to use the ``dags pause`` command.
 You'll need to keep track of the DAGs that are paused before you begin this operation so that you know which ones to unpause after maintenance is complete.
 First run ``airflow dags list`` and store the list of unpaused DAGs.
-Then use this same list to run both ``dags pause`` for each DAG prior to maintenance, and ``dags unpause`` after.
+Then use this same list to run both ``dags pause`` for each Dag prior to maintenance, and ``dags unpause`` after.
 A benefit of this is you can try un-pausing just one or two DAGs (perhaps dedicated :ref:`test dags <integration-test-dags>`) after the upgrade to make sure things are working before turning everything back on.

 .. _integration-test-dags: